 Weapon Replacement and Upgrade Programme

 This will ensure that our personnel are appropriately armed and equipped to meet the challenges and complexities of the contemporary and future operating environments.
-The programme will replace or upgrade selected weapon systems, ancillary equipment and specialist munitions within the NZDF weapon fleet.
+The LCD team will replace or upgrade selected weapon systems, ancillary equipment and specialist munitions within the NZDF weapon fleet.

 In order to do this the programme will consider the needs and requirements of Army, Navy and Air Force elements and will ensure that all service personnel, regardless of service, have the small arms necessary to operate and succeed on operations.ISWRUP has introduced to service the:

 - IW Replacement Project which includes the Grenade Launcher (M203) replacement

 - Sniper Rifle replacement

 - Short Range Anti Armour Weapon 84 mm upgrade